cheukfungyu/mcisatrueabc/README.md

-- 👋 Hi, I’m @mcisatrueabc
+- 👋 Hi, I’m Cheuk Fung Yu, Marcus
-- 👀 I’m interested in hiking, photography
+- 👀 I’m interested in hiking and photography
-- 🌱 I’m currently studying Information Systems at HKUST, with an intention to further pursue Master of Business Analytcis in the US
+- 🌱 I’m currently studying Information Systems at HKUST, with an intention to pursue Master of Business Analytcis in the US
-- 💞️ I’m looking to collaborate on text mining projects
+- 💞️ I’m looking to collaborate on text mining and machine larning projects
 - 📫 Please reach me at yucheukfung@hotmail.com

 <!---